lukasturcani/stk/docs/source/index.rst

 Future Releases
 ---------------

 :mod:`.stk` is under active development.
+You can get alerted when a new release comes out by going to the GitHub page and click on the ``watch`` button in the top right corner.
+Then select ``Releases only`` from the dropdown menu.

 Important features in the future will include:

 Distributed Evolutionary Algorithms